-- Advanced technology: iRobot continues to improve its Roomba vacuums to clean more effectively.
+Advanced technology: iRobot continues to improve its Roomba vacuums to clean more effectively.

-- Convenient cleaning: The Roomba is an autonomous vacuum robot that docks and recharges itself between cleanings.
+Convenient cleaning: The Roomba is an autonomous vacuum robot that docks and recharges itself between cleanings.

-- Prevents jams: Brushless extractors help prevent tangles that can jam most vacuum cleaners.
+Prevents jams: Brushless extractors help prevent tangles that can jam most vacuum cleaners.

-- Responsive navigation: The Roomba responsive navigation technology helps it clean houses of all sizes and shapes.
+Responsive navigation: The Roomba responsive navigation technology helps it clean houses of all sizes and shapes.

-- Scheduled cleaning: Owners can program the iRobot Roomba to clean their homes on a preset schedule.
+Scheduled cleaning: Owners can program the iRobot Roomba to clean their homes on a preset schedule.

-- Best for iRobot's Roomba is a good option for homeowners and renters who value convenience.
+Best for: iRobot's Roomba is a good option for homeowners and renters who value convenience.

-iRobot Roomba Company Profile
+iRobot Company Information

 - Company Name: